Record $1.6 billion jackpot up for grabs in Tuesday's Mega Millions drawing

 Anyone who hits all six numbers to win the jackpot can choose an immediate cash payment of $904 million or receive the $1.6 billion prize over 29 years.

+Before the last drawing on Friday the jackpot rose by several million dollars.
+Lottery officials said any increase in the $1.6 billion jackpot would likely occur around midday on Tuesday.

-The Mega Millions jackpot, along with a Powerball lottery prize that stands at $620 million, has caused lotto fever to sweep across the U.S. over the last few days.
+The Mega Millions jackpot, along with a Powerball lottery prize that stands at $620 million, has caused lotto fever to sweep across the United States over the last few days.

 “I’ll never win, but you gotta give it a shot,” Hank Kattan, 75, said in Manhattan on Monday.
 “I’d like to change my way of life.”